Frequently Asked Questions

-We are casting a wide net for technologies that we consider.
-We are looking for the most innovative approaches to large science questions that impact energy, advanced manufacturing and/or integrated grid.
-If your technology can be tied to one or more of those topics, and you believe that the resources at Oak Ridge National Lab will help advance the technology, we encourage you to apply.
+We are casting a wide net for technologies to be considered.
+We are looking for the most innovative approaches to large science questions that impact energy, advanced manufacturing and/or shared integrated grid.
+If your technology can be tied to one or more of those topics and/or you believe that the resources at ORNL will help advance the technology, we encourage you to apply.

 Yes.
 While you apply to the program and are supported as an individual, having already established a company is common.

-Lab access and research funding – In addition to unparalleled access to facilities, equipment, and expertise at Oak Ridge National Laboratory, fellows receive $200,000 of R&D funding to support collaboration opportunities with researchers across the lab.
+Lab access and research funding – In addition to unparalleled access to facilities, equipment, and expertise at ORNL, fellows receive up to $200,000 of R&D funding to support collaboration opportunities with researchers across the lab.

 Business mentors, entrepreneurial training, and networking – Participants receive access to experienced business mentors, entrepreneurial training programs, and exclusive networking opportunities.
 Innovators are also exposed to a wide range of leaders from academia, industry, government, and finance that can serve as advisors and partners.

 Each innovator will work with a Principal Investigator (PI) at ORNL through a Cooperative Research and Development Agreement (CRADA).
 The innovator and PI will work together to draft a scope of work to be performed by researchers at the laboratory, using the framework set forth by Innovation Crossroads.
 All CRADAs will be subject to the DOE approval process.
-During the course of the approved CRADA, innovators will have access to office and laboratory space to cooperatively engage in research.
+During the two-year fellowship, innovators will have access to office and laboratory space to cooperatively engage in research.

 No. Innovation Crossroads is a fellowship program that supports people, first and foremost.
 We have a nonprofit mission to help you find the optimal path for your project to go to market, regardless of the specific business model.